-Rumors are rampant that NASCAR (and undoubtedly ESPN/ABC) would like to make some changes to the ten race lineup that makes up the much ballyhooed Chase.
-Kicking off the Chase at New Hampshire is like holding a MENSA meeting at Chuckie Cheese.
-The circuit just doesn't often provide much on track excitement.
-In my personal opinion, its just plain stupid to have a plate race thrown into the ten race Chase mix, too; plate race outcomes often hinge more on luck than any semblance of driver skill.
+Rumors are rampant that NASCAR (and undoubtedly ESPN/ABC) would like to make some changes to the 10-race lineup that makes up the much ballyhooed Chase.
+Kicking off the Chase at New Hampshire is like holding a MENSA meeting at Chuck.
+E. Cheese.
+The circuit just doesn’t often provide much on-track excitement.
+In my personal opinion, it’s just plain stupid to have a plate race thrown into the 10-race Chase mix, too; plate-race outcomes often hinge more on luck than any semblance of driver skill.

 But changes will have to made carefully.
-Currently, five races in the Chase are held at ISC (read: NASCAR) owned tracks, while three are held at tracks owned by Speedway Motorsports (read: Bruton Smith) and two are held at independently owned tracks (Dover and NHIS).
-Any attempt by NASCAR to give a sixth race in the Chase to the ISC at the expense of SMS or the indie owners is likely to cause great frothing at the mouth and a plethora of lawsuits.
+Currently, five races in the Chase are held at ISC (read: NASCAR) owned tracks, while three are held at tracks owned by Speedway Motorsports (read: Bruton Smith) and two are held at independently-owned tracks (Dover and NHIS).
+Any attempt by NASCAR to give a sixth race in the Chase to the ISC at the expense of SMI or the indie owners is likely to cause great frothing at the mouth and a plethora of lawsuits.